-The specific recommendations indicated in the University Division Bulletins suffice for freshmen; the list of "Courses Open to Freshmen" found therein are particularly helpful to the student at Bloomington.
+The specific recommendations indicated in the Junior Division Bulletin suffice for freshmen; the Bloomington campus map (center spread) and the list of "Courses Open to Freshmen" found therein are particularly helpful to the student at Bloomington.
 Similar information on course offerings is available in the appropriate Bulletins of the other Indiana University campuses.

 The Division of Allied Health Sciences permits the widest possible latitude in elective credits.
-In addition to checking the list of "Core and Elective Courses" on pages 54-64 of this Bulletin, the student may also consult the Bulletins of the College of Arts and Sciences and the Schools of Business, Education, Music, etc.
+In addition to checking the list of "Core and Elective Courses" on pages 50-59 of this Bulletin, the student may also consult the Bulletins of the College of Arts and Sciences and the Schools of Business, Education, Music, etc.